desaiashu/maya/README.md

 In progress:

-- Hook up frontend
-- Frontend chat and
 - Create new message, select AIs
 - LLM streaming

 Next up:

 - Build more discussion protocols
-- Enable fast chats - ie. if you message a string of messages the server should wait, adjust and not double respond
+- Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond

+Pre-launch:

+- Hash/encrypt phone numbers
+- Ensure websocket isn't created before userid exists on client
+- Create default "welcome" message for user
 - Loading indicator that timesout after 30sec
 - Success message for profile updated
+- OTA updates
+- Background data updates
+- Update "last-refresh"

+Multi-user chats

+- Test real time
 - Figure out how to handle contacts

-Pre-launch:

-- OTA updates

 Experimental: